mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/cloudzoo/cloudzoo-licensecluster.md

 ## When should I cluster licenses?

-Under normal circumstances, a License Cluster contains a single License object]({{ site.baseurl }}/guides/rhinocommon/cloudzoo/cloudzoo-license) in its `licenses` array.
+Under normal circumstances, a License Cluster contains a single [License object]({{ site.baseurl }}/guides/rhinocommon/cloudzoo/cloudzoo-license) in its `licenses` array.
 However, particularly when dealing with upgrades, clustering multiple related licenses may be useful.

 For example, consider a hypothetical Plug-In called *3D Donuts*.
 There are licenses for *3D Donuts* version 1, and licenses for *3D Donuts* version 2.